-Goixo Down HILL .- The Buffalo, N. Y. Commercial remarks very truly : The nomination of Mr. Buchanan fell still-born in all the free States.
-There was no spontaneous, hearty response from any quarter, and he has been growing weaker day by day, from the hour Slidell overreached the supporters of the other candidates, and secured his triumph, up to the present time, and we see no reason to doubt that this decline in his popularity is to cessful contradiction, that the Editor cannot continue up to the period of his final overthrnw.
+Goixe Dows Hill.-The Buffalo, N. Y. Commercial remarks very truly : The nomination of Mr. Buchanan fell still-born in all the free States.
+There was no spontaneous, hearty response from any quarter, and he has been growing weaker day by day, from the hour Slidell overreached the supporters of the other candidates, and secured his triumph, up to the present time, and we see no reason to continue up to the period of his final overthrnw.
 In this State he stands no chance whatever.
-The most sanguine among his intelligent supporters do not, even now, profess have pointed out forty-two feigned mistakes any confidence in a favorable result, and the | in it, as twenty-one. current will leave them high and dry on the sand, before the tide is at half ebb.
+The most sanguine among his intelligent supporters do not, even now, profess any confidence in a favorable result, and the current will leave them high and dry on the sand, before the tide is at half ebb.

-BORDER DISTURBANCES .- The New Orleans Creole, of the 21st, says there are appearances | learned, they will not "weigh a feather." of serious disturbances on the border of Texas and Louisiana.
-Certain free negroes, mulattoes and white men, to the number of forty, prevent a union, and for this purpose they are ordered for some reason to leave the country, distributing funds, with a profuse hand, among have refused to do so, and have fortified themsuch pliable politicians as may be found in selves some four miles above Madison.
-They our ranks, engaging them to oppose all efforts are reported to have a hundred guns, besides pistols and bowie knives, and bid defiance to their opponents.
+BORDER DISTURBANCES .- The New Orleans Creole, of the 21st, says there are appearances of serious disturbances on the border of Texas and Louisiana.
+Certain free negroes, mulattoes and white men, to the number of forty, with the Sheriff at their head, who had been ordered for some reason to leave the country, distributing funds, with a profuse hand, among have refused to do so, and have fortified themselves some four miles above Madison.
+They are reported to have a hundred guns, besides to unite our forces, and to stir up dissention pistols and bowie knives, and bid defiance